 In a show of support for the initiative, President Sirleaf thanked the Australian Government for launching the Network in Liberia and for providing scholarships to Liberians.
 She also spoke about the importance of Australia Awards and how she would like Alumni to become leaders in government.

 “We need you.
 You had the opportunity to train and to come back to Liberia to apply what you learned.
 If you are committed and want to be a part of development in the country, we want to talk to you,” she said.

-About 40 guests, including 26 male and female Alumni from Liberia and the nearby countries of Nigeria, Cameroon and Ghana, attended the one-day event.
-Other dignitaries, including HE Joanna Adamson, Australian Ambassador to Liberia; Hon.
-Etmonia David Tarpeh, Liberian Minister of Education; and Mr Jamie Isbister, Australian Government representative, Minister-Counsellor (Africa), also participated in the event.
+About 40 guests, including 26 male and female Alumni from Liberia and the nearby countries of Cameroon, Ghana and Nigeria, attended the one-day event.
+Other dignitaries, including HE Joanna Adamson, Australian Ambassador to Liberia, Hon.
+Etmonia David Tarpeh, Liberian Minister of Education, and Jamie Isbister, Australian Government representative and Minister-Counsellor (Africa), also participated in the event.

 Minister Tarpeh spoke about women in Liberian society and the active role they are increasingly playing in leadership.

-Ms Teta Lincoln, Australia Awards Alumni Ambassador from Liberia, delivered an inspirational speech about the importance of women’s education in Africa and called for members of the Network to help increase opportunities for women by being mentors and leaders.
+Teta Lincoln, Australia Awards Alumni ambassador in Liberia, delivered an inspirational speech about the importance of women’s education in Africa and called for members of the Network to help increase opportunities for women by being mentors and leaders.